Is Age Just a Number? Americans Debate Age Limits for Elected Officials

 Out of the 45 Presidents before, all were younger than 70 when they took office.
 However, now the nation has had consecutive Presidents in their 70s, and, likely, the next one will also be in their 80s during their term.

-Some believe our electoral system favors long-term politicians, resulting in overrepresentation of elderly individuals and reduced government responsiveness.
+Some believe our electoral system favors long-term politicians, resulting in the overrepresentation of elderly individuals and reduced government responsiveness.
 Around 70 percent of Americans support setting a maximum age for federal elected officials, and many also favor term limits for Congressional leaders.
 Currently, the 22nd Amendment placed a term limit on the presidency.

 Campaign finances, voter turnout, and incumbency advantage have driven the aging of Congress.
 But is this an issue that needs to be addressed?
 After all, senior leaders can stabilize the nation, preserve knowledge, and temper youthful ideas.
 As life expectancy increases, politicians’ ages will also rise naturally.
 If ineffective leadership persists, Americans always have the option to head to the ballot box to vote in leaders with fresh perspectives at any age.